A full splitting algorithm for fractional programs with structured numerators and denominators: Introduction

-The {\it adaptive strategy}, another notable feature of the algorithm, involves a {\it backtracking approach} implemented to ensure the preservation of positivity in the sequence of augmented function values.
+The {\it adaptive strategy}, involves a {\it backtracking approach} implemented to ensure the preservation of positivity in the sequence of augmented function values.
 This property plays a crucial role in the convergence analysis.
-We incorporate an {\it extrapolated step} to update the primal sequence, differing from the inertial steps in \cite{BDL,BDL23}.
-This step serves to foster positivity in the sequence of augmented function values and enhance the convergence performance of the algorithm.
-We prove subsequential convergence toward an approximate lifted stationary point and ensure global convergence under the Kurdyka-Lojasiewicz property.
-Unlike existing primal-dual splitting approaches for nonconvex problems \cite{BN20,BCN19,HongLuoRazaviyayn16,LiPong15,PTSIAM}, the global convergence of Adaptive FSPS is established without imposing {\it full-row rank assumptions on the involved linear operators}.
-Furthermore, we elucidate the rationale behind striving for an approximate lifted stationary point.
-To illustrate this fact, we also construct a scenario demonstrating that a natural adaptation of the algorithm in seeking exact stationary solutions could easily diverge.
+We incorporate an {\it extrapolated step} \cite{Luo2022,ZYZ22} to update the primal sequence, differing from the inertial steps in \cite{BDL,BDL23}.
+This step fosters positivity in the sequence of augmented function values and enhances the convergence performance of the algorithm.
+We prove the whole sequential convergence to an exact lifted stationary point under the merit function with the KL property when $g$ is smooth.
+In the case of $g$ nonsmooth, we prove \textit{subsequential convergence} toward an approximate lifted stationary point and establish \textit{global convergence} under a different merit function with the KL property.
+Additionally, we provide insight into why we turn to an approximate lifted stationary point when $g$ is nonsmooth.
+To substantiate this reasoning, we construct counter-examples demonstrating that the proposed algorithm, when pursuing an exact stationary solution, can easily diverge if $g$ is nonsmooth, when the smoothing parameter ($\gamma_k$) converges to zero.

-Additionally, we devise a practical version of the algorithm by integrating a nonmonotone line search \cite{WTNL,ZLSIAM} to enhance convergence.
-The motivation behind developing the nonmonotone line search is to enable larger step sizes for the relevant subproblem, facilitating aggressive progress supported by a recent study \cite{grimmer2023}.
+Therefore, our theoretical results are tight under our proposed philosophy: to solve the problem (1.1) using a single-loop, fully splitting algorithm with global convergence under the KL property.
+Unlike existing primal-dual splitting approaches for nonconvex problems \cite{BCN19,HongLuoRazaviyayn16,LiPong15,PTSIAM,WangYinZeng15}, the global convergence of Adaptive FSPS is established without imposing full-row rank assumptions on the involved linear operators.
+Additionally, we devise a practical version by integrating a nonmonotone line search \cite{WNF09, ZLSIAM} to enhance its performance via adopting larger step sizes.